 Figure 10—Fatigue limit for LPBF gears according to Hück (Ref.
 15).

 Investigation of the Tooth Root Load Capacity of LPBF Gears

 The investigation of the tooth root load capacity of the LPBF gears was done similarly to that of the BJT gears, see “Investigation of the Tooth Root Load Capacity of Binder Jetting Gears.”
 18 tests were performed at the transition to the fatigue strength load range using the staircase method (Ref.
 9).
 The fictitious point formed the 19th test point.
 As with the BJT gears the load step increase per double amplitude was ∆FA = 1 kN.
 The stair step of the fatigue strength range of the BJT gears is shown in Figure10.
 The test frequency of the pulsator test rig was fP2 = 30 Hz.
 The different test frequencies of the pulsators fP1 = 143 Hz at BJT and fP2 = 30 Hz at LPBF do not influence the results, as both fP1 and fP2 are below 200 Hz (Ref.
 17).
 Mean value of the endurable double amplitude (fatigue strength, NG = 3∙106 LC) was 2∙FA,mean = 17.58 kN, corresponding to an endurable tooth root stress of σF0 = 1037.57 N/mm2.
 The mean value of the double amplitude corresponds to the fatigue strength characteristic value for a failure probability of Pa = 50 percent.
 The standard deviation was σ = 2 percent.

 Summary and Outlook

-The authors gratefully acknowledge financial support from the WZL Gear Research Circle for the achievement of the project results and the contribution of Dana to this research.
+The authors gratefully acknowledge financial support by the WZL Gear Research Circle for the achievement of the project results.